Iceberg Order

 The term ‘iceberg’ comes from the idea that an iceberg typically has only a portion of its entirety visible and that there might be much more hidden; the ‘tip of the iceberg’ is all it shows.

-Iceberg orders spread out large orders into small-sized limit orders.
-The small-sized orders are split into visible and hidden parts.
-This usually automated process allows for concealing the initially intended order quantity.
+Iceberg orders spread out large orders into small-sized limit orders, which are split into visible and hidden parts.
+This process is usually automated and allows for concealing the initially intended order quantity.

-Iceberg orders are typically used by prominent players like institutional investors.
-They use this type of order to conceal their true intentions and not tip off the market about their goals.
+Iceberg orders are typically used by prominent players like institutional investors, who use them to conceal their true intentions and not tip off the market about their goals.

 Key Takeaway

-An iceberg order is a single large order that has been divided into much smaller limit orders.
+An iceberg order is a single large order that has been divided into smaller limit orders.

 Related Words